UKHSA Research Using Animals

 Refinement

 Refinement is centred around improving the experience of the research animal by minimising pain, suffering, distress and harm.
-At UKHSA the care and conditions for animals in research are continually being refined to minimise harm and distress as much as possible.
-Practices are regularly assessed and updated to enhance animal well being at every opportunity.
-Examples of refinement include housing animals in socially compatible groups wherever possible, provision of enrichment appropriate to the and the use of NC3Rs guidelines to ensure that the highest standards of animal welfare are maintained.
-In addition, we have refined studies through the use of advanced medical imaging that provides critical data whilst being non-invasive.
+At UKHSA practices are regularly assessed and updated to enhance animal wellbeing at every opportunity.
+Examples of refinement include housing animals in socially compatible groups wherever possible, provision of enrichment appropriate to the species and the use of NC3Rs guidelines to ensure that the highest standards of animal welfare are maintained.
+In addition, we have refined studies through the use of advanced medical imaging that provides critical data non-invasively.